Telehealth saved my life. Here’s how to make it even better

 When I had a stroke five years ago at 10:20 on a Saturday night, telehealth saved my life.
 At the time, only 3% to 5% of people in the United States were able to get the “clot-busting” drug called tPA in time to avoid brain damage.
-I could have died before I got treatment.

 Fortunately, I lived in Alameda, California, just five minutes from Alameda Hospital.
-But in many parts of the country people are two and three hours from the nearest hospital—I could’ve died before I got treatment.
+But in many parts of the country people are two and three hours from the nearest hospital.
+I could have died before I got treatment elsewhere.

 Even though COVID-19 has made telehealth popular for enabling people to visit doctors while avoiding germ-laden waiting rooms, quite a few consumers aren’t aware of the full range of telehealth or the technology’s potential benefits.
 It takes a little time to understand its virtues and values.
 But understand this: Without broadband, there’s no telehealth.